Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Scald the milk properly: You’re aiming for 150–155°F — not boiling.
 Tiny bubbles will form around the edge of the pot when it’s ready.
 Overheating can cause a rubbery texture, while underheating won’t give the batter that signature bounce.

-Overhead shot of scalded milk in a saucepan with labels showing steam, tiny bubbles, and melted butter to indicate it’s ready.
+Scalding milk in a saucepan with notes pointing to steam, bubbles, and melted butter.

-Whip the eggs and sugar until thick and pale: This step builds the structure of the cake.
-You should see the batter fall in ribbons from the beaters.
+Whip the eggs and sugar until thick and pale: You should see the batter fall in ribbons from the beaters.
 If it’s still thin and runny, keep going—it’s not ready yet.

 Add the dry ingredients gently: Use low speed and don’t overmix.
 The goal is to incorporate the flour without knocking out all that volume you just built.
 Scrape the bowl to make sure no flour pockets are hiding.

-Drizzle the hot milk in slowly: Pour it in a steady stream with the mixer on low.
-This tempers the batter gradually, so you don’t shock it and collapse the air bubbles.
-Think of it like making custard — slow and steady wins.
+Pour the hot milk in a slow, steady stream with the mixer on low: This tempers the batter gradually, so you don’t shock it and collapse the air bubbles.
+Think making custard — slow and steady wins.

 Check doneness with more than a toothpick: Yes, a clean toothpick is good — but also look for golden edges and a slight pull away from the sides.
 The top should spring back lightly when touched.